naveya-g/naveya-g/README.md

 ### 🚀 About Me

 PhD graduate with 7+ years of research experience, currently working as a Junior Data Scientist.
-Proven expertise in developing and deploying end-to-end ML and AI solutions - from predictive modelling and generative AI to LLM-based agentic pipelines.
+Experienced in developing and deploying end-to-end ML and AI solutions - from predictive modelling and generative AI to LLM-based agentic pipelines.
 Committed to translating complex datasets into measurable business outcomes across cross-functional teams.